 Many chemical changes can be regarded as the sum or difference of two or more other reactions.
 If we know the equilibrium constants of the individual processes, we can easily calculate that for the overall reaction according to this rule:

-Heterogeneous reactions are those involving more than one phase.
+Reactions involving more than one phase are said to be heterogeneous.
 Some examples:

 |Fe(s) + O2(g) → FeO2(s)||air-oxidation of metallic iron (formation of rust)|